Dugy/quick_preferences/README.md

 The structure consists of JSON nodes of various types.
 They all have the same methods for accessing the contents returning references to the correct types (`getString()`, `getDouble()`, `getBool()`, `getObject()` and `getArray()`), but they are all virtual and only the correct one will not throw an exception.
 The type can be learned using the `type()` method.
 The interface class `QuickPreferences::JSON` is also the _null_ type.

 The parser can parse incorrect code in some cases because some of the information in JSON files is redundant.

+## TODO

+* Allow creating custom UIs of nested elements by overriding the `makeGUI()` method
+* Allow supplying flags to the `synch()` method to optionally enable tabs bars instead of linear layouts, disable table generation, grouping of elements into more columns, some serialisation specifications or something else if that comes to my mind